Urpagin/SyncChat/README.md

 ## 🏃‍♂️ Getting Started

-DiscordLink is built on top of Spigot and is compatible with PaperMC onwards.
+SyncChat is built on top of Spigot and is compatible with PaperMC onwards.
 Currently, it is only available for Minecraft version 1.21.

 ### Installation Steps

 1. Download the `.jar` release file and place it in the `plugins` directory on your server.
-2. Launch the server once to generate the config file at `./plugins/DiscordLink/config.yml`.
+2. Launch the server once to generate the config file at `./plugins/SyncChat/config.yml`.
 3. Populate the `config.yml` with your Discord bot token and a channel ID.
 4. Restart the server.
 5. Enjoy!